habitat uniting church history

-The Augustine Centre is a suite of buildings, managed by the Habitat Uniting Church.
-Augustine has a fascinating history covering more than 150 years.
+The Augustine / SWell Centre is a suite of buildings, managed by the Habitat Uniting Church.
+The Augustine Centre has a fascinating history covering more than 150 years.

 The Hawthorn-red brick hall was originally built in 1889 as a Sunday School Hall for the Congregational church that fronted 500 Burwood Road.
 That church was built in 1881 and is now owned by Qanstruct, who use it as an administrative and architectural office.

-When the church was sold, some of the money was used to renovate the hall and build the new suite of rooms at the back.
+When the church was sold, some of the money was used to renovate the hall and build the new suite of rooms at the rear of the block.
 The spacious hall area can now double as a gallery, a concert hall, a study/workshop room or a meditation centre.
 People are invited to use this space during the week as a quiet refuge to sit, restore, reflex, listen to music or read.

 history of the canterbury site